 yagna payment init.

 Generating the app key

-With the service running, enter the service's directory using another shell and generate the yagna app key that will be used by your requestor agent to access yagna's REST API.
+While keeping the service running, start another shell or terminal window and generate the yagna app key that will be used by your requestor agent to access yagna's REST API.
 Note that the

 requestor in the command is a tag of the key.

 This should produce a 32-character-long hexadecimal app key that you need to note down as it will be needed to run the requestor agent.